 Function tools¶

-When out-of-the-box tools don't fully meet specific requirements, developers can create custom function tools.
-This allows for tailored functionality, such as connecting to proprietary databases or implementing unique algorithms.
+When pre-built ADK tools don't meet your requirements, you can create custom function tools.
+Building function tools allows you to create tailored functionality, such as connecting to proprietary databases or implementing unique algorithms.

 ADK offers several ways to create functions tools, each suited to different levels of complexity and control:

-Transforming a function into a tool is a straightforward way to integrate custom logic into your agents.
-In fact, when you assign a Python function to an agent’s tools list, the framework will automatically wrap it as a Function Tool for you.
-This approach offers flexibility and quick integration.
+Transforming a Python function into a tool is a straightforward way to integrate custom logic into your agents.
+When you assign a function to an agent’s tools

 Parameters¶